Ulcerative colitis is a long-term condition that causes inflammation in the large intestine and the rectum. It can also cause skin problems.

 The two conditions are typically grouped together and called pyodermatitis-pyostomatitis vegetans (PPV).

-When a person has Sweet’s syndrome, small red or purple bumps on the skin develop into painful lesions.
+When a person has Sweet syndrome, small red or purple bumps on the skin develop into painful lesions.
 They often form on the upper limbs, face, and neck.

 Vitiligo is a skin condition that destroys the pigment-producing cells in the skin.
 Vitiligo may lead to white patches forming anywhere on the body.

-Leukocytoclastic vasculitis (hypersensitivity vasculitis) occurs when small blood vessels under the skin become inflamed and die.
-The inflammatory reaction leads to the development of purple spots on the skin of the legs or ankles, called purpura.
+Cutaneous vasculitis occurs when small blood vessels under the skin become inflamed and die.
+The inflammatory reaction leads to purple spots on the skin of the legs or ankles, called purpura.

 The condition results from inflammation and is linked to UC flare-ups.
-Leukocytoclastic vasculitis typically goes away when UC is in remission
+Cutaneous vasculitis typically goes away when UC is in remission.

-UC can be a painful and uncomfortable inflammatory condition that affects both the large intestine and the rectum.
+UC can be a painful and uncomfortable inflammatory condition affecting the large intestine and the rectum.

-When a person has UC, small ulcers develop in the lining of their colon.
-These can produce pus and bleed.
+When a person has UC, ulceration and inflammation develops in the colon’s lining.
+These can produce mucus and bleeding.

 The main symptoms of UC are: